mdsufz/gSpreadComp/usage_tutorial.md

 Welcome to the `gSpreadComp` usage tutorial!
 This guide is designed to help you understand how to use the tool effectively through practical examples and step-by-step instructions.

+You can use genomes of your own, but if you need some genomes for testing, you can use the one [here](https://e.pcloud.link/publink/show?code=kZoUHsZq72qCkzuJmunUnT0JIdVTkqghAGV).

 ## Introduction

 `gSpreadComp` is designed to work with genomes in fasta format and requires a metadata table in CSV format containing a target variable.
 For example tables and more details, please refer to [example_metadata_table_link] and [example_genome_fasta_link].
-For the recovery of prokaryotic genomes from metagenomic samples, you can use tools like [MuDoGeR](https://github.com/mdsufz/MuDoGeR).
+To recover prokaryotic genomes from metagenomic samples, you can use tools like [MuDoGeR](https://github.com/mdsufz/MuDoGeR).

 ### Prerequisites